When it comes to running a successful Google AdWords campaign, there is one thing that you absolutely must do to succeed – research.

 The best way of all, particularly if you do not have time to research, is to outsource the running of your campaigns to Google AdWords managers who have done the necessary research already.

-Either way, whether you are doing it on your own or you’ve hired an expert, here are a few areas of Google AdWords where research is absolutely critical:
+Either way, whether you are doing it on your own or you’ve hired an expert, here are critical areas where your Google AdWords research should focus on:

 Google AdWords Keyword Research